Mountaineer Service Corps

 - Invest in reaching high-quality broadband infrastructure to rural areas (see Broadband for All plan), eventually creating 5,000+ jobs that not only improve the quality of life in small towns and rural areas, but also make it more attractive for businesses.

 - Create 15,000 jobs by capitalizing small, local businesses through the State Bank.
 Over the next 10 years, the Public Bank of West Virginia will capitalize 30,000 small businesses (3,000 per year) through our Small Business Revolution, because high-impact startups create jobs at a higher rate than any other sector of the economy.

 - For example jobs each operation in the cannabis industry (including production/ manufacturing/ dispensary) is estimated to create up to 53 full-time jobs.
 See our full Legalize Cannabis plan.

 - As another example roughly 16.7 jobs are created per million invested in clean energy.
-See our forthcoming Protect Our Land plan.
+See our Protect Our Land and Water plan.

 - Fund the jobs program by keeping our wealth here, and investing our communities, so we can make sure West Virginians benefit from our resources:

 - Raise natural gas and oil severance tax to 10%.

 - Raise the natural gas liquids tax to 15%.